Looking through Compiled Military

 I have talked to him until I am tiered

-of talking I have Put him in jail three
+of talking I have Put him in jail

 times Since I have been in Mt Clemens